After Lebanese Leader's TV Appearance, Doubts Grow About His Future — And Lebanon's

 "I think this is all part of a trend that is regional and not just about Lebanon.
 You know, Saudi Arabia, the United States, other countries in the region, they're all going in the direction of calling out Iran for its activities," he said.
 "Prime Minister Hariri was refraining from beating around the bush any longer about Iran's malign influence in Lebanon."

 Hariri initially said he was stepping down because of Iranian influence in Lebanon's affairs.
-As well as being a well-armed militia, Hezbollah is a dominant force in Lebanon's ministerial cabinet.
+As well as being a well-armed militia, Hezbollah is a dominant force in Lebanon's ministerial Cabinet.

 Whatever the reason behind the Lebanese prime minister's actions, his call on Sunday for a neutral Lebanon aligns with Saudi Arabia's interests.